webmaxru/figma-to-webpage-github-copilot-mcp/README.md

 ## Results

-This approach resulted in a pixel-perfect implementation of the Figma design with additional enhancements:
+This approach resulted in an implementation of the Figma design with additional enhancements:

 - Smooth animations and transitions
 - Interactive hover effects